po1sigala/live/01-Class-Content/13-ORM-dev/01-Activities/28-Stu_Mini-Project/README.md

 # Unit 13 Mini Project: Travel Planner

-## Overview

 In this mini project, you will work with a group to build an API using Node, Express, MySQL, and Sequelize and deploy it to Heroku.

 ## User Stories

-* As a user, I want to be able to create an account.
+* As a traveller, I want to be able to create an account.

-* As a user, I want to be able to view all of the trips I'm taking along with their locations.

-* As a user, I want to be able to create a new trip for myself using a location from a list.
+* As a traveller, I want to be able to create a new trip for myself using a location from a list.

-* As a user, I want to be able to create and view location data.
+* As a traveller, I want to be able to create and view location data.

+* As a traveller, I want to be able to view all of the trips I'm taking along with their locations.

 ### Acceptance Criteria